 Kuna Cocoa Consumption

 Cocoa is a major component of the Kuna diet, being consumed as a beverage 5 times a day.
-Some recent papers have discussed how flavonoids in the Kuna's native cocoa plant are in greater concentration than present in other cocoa.
-There is a dispute about how often this native plant is consumed by the Kuna compared to the Colombian cocoa.
+But some recent papers have discussed how flavonoids in the Kuna's native cocoa plant are in greater concentration than present in other cocoa.
+And there is a dispute about how often this native plant is consumed by the Kuna compared to the Colombian cocoa.
 If the Colombian plant were consumed most, the flavonoid consumed would be half that from the native plant.

-A 2001 paper (1) gives the composition of the two cocoa plants is given in a 2001 paper (1).
-The Colombian plant has a lower procyanidin content (a flavonoid) but a much higher ratio of potassium to sodium.
-Some of the later papers by this group of researchers relate that the native plant is the most commonly consumed by the Kuna, although the 2001 paper indicated the Colombian cocoa is most commonly consumed.
+A 2001 paper (1) gives the composition of the two cocoa plants.
+In particular, the Colombian plant has a lower procyanidin content (a flavonoid), but a much higher ratio of potassium to sodium.
+Some of the later papers by this group of researchers relate that the native plant is the most commonly consumed by the Kuna.
+This is contradicted by the 2001 paper indicating the Colombian cocoa as the most commonly consumed.

 A paper by Barnes (2) also indicates that the native plant is consumed less often, being consumed less than once a week.
-His paper indicates that most of the cocoa consumed is Colombian.
+Additionally, his paper indicates that most of the cocoa consumed is Colombian.
 This would favor the potassium sodium ratio rather than flavonoids alone as the main factor in cocoa lowering Kuna blood pressure.

-The 2001 paper also claims that the sodium consumed by the indigenous Kuna in 1997-1999 is quite high, so that the low blood pressure among the San Blas Islanders is not due to a low sodium intake.
-They ascribe the low blood pressure to a high flavonoid intake.
-A number of papers have shown blood pressure lowering effects from flavonoids, including papers showing a potential biological rationale.
+Also, the 2001 paper claims that the sodium consumed by the indigenous Kuna in 1997-1999 is quite high.
+So this supports the claim that the low blood pressure among the San Blas Islanders is not due to a low sodium intake.
+Instead, the researchers ascribe the low blood pressure to a high flavonoid intake.
+A number of papers have shown blood pressure lowering effects from flavonoids.
+And this includes papers showing a potential biological rationale.

 Dietary Potassium Sodium Ratio